 Every notes app we tried fell into one of two traps: either it locked our files into a proprietary format we couldn't read without the app, or it bolted AI on as an afterthought — a chatbot floating in the corner with no real connection to what we were writing.

 We wanted something different.
 An editor where the AI actually knows the page you're working on.
 Where it can draft a section, rewrite a paragraph, or summarize the whole thing — and you can apply the result with one click.
-But also an editor where your files are just files.
-Markdown on disk.
-A SQLite database you can open with any tool.
+But also an editor where your workspace stays portable and exportable.

 So we built yoinko.